-Together with renowned experts, the participating architects and designers present their final prototypes to the public as room-spanning installations, films, and performances
+Together with renowned experts, the participating architects and designers present their final prototypes to the public in a two-day program as room-spanning installations, films, and performances

 The prototypes range from Mae-ling Lokko’s Agrocologies, a circular kitchen system that upcycles food waste into building material, to Dasha Tsapenko’s Lovaratory, a domestic environment that accommodates romantic relationships between humans and other beings.
 Meanwhile, Lucia Tahan’s Cloud Housing, Simone C Niquille’s HOMESCHOOL and Home Is Where the Droids Are by Certain Measures all look at the startling ways in which infotech could impact the future of living.

 For the opening, architects Tatiana Bilbao and Rahul Mehrotra, architectural theorist Beatriz Colomina, art historian Margit Rosen, designer Daniel Perlin, and curator James Taylor-Foster will guide through the project spaces and initiate conversations between the creatives and the public.